7 Types of Digital Marketing Materials You Must Have

 Which digital marketing materials do you think are the most relevant?
 Which ones have worked for you so far?
 Do share in the comments!

 Author Bio: Poulomi Basu is a marketing and branding specialist who helps small businesses and entrepreneurs develop their brand stories and optimize their websites with SEO techniques and content writing.
 Her mission is to help and coach small business owners to achieve their business objectives through digital marketing.
-You can find her sharing tips and thoughts on LinkedIn, Twitter, and Pinterest.
+She can share tips and thoughts on LinkedIn, Twitter, and Pinterest.